Segment Information

 The Company discloses the following legal and tax cases as contingent liabilities:

-b) Proceedings related to the imposition of entry tax
+a) Proceedings related to the imposition of entry tax

-The Company challenged the constitutional validity of the local statutes and related notifications in the states of Odisha and Rajasthan pertaining to the levy of entry tax on the entry of goods brought into the respective states from outside.
-Post some contradictory orders of High Courts across India adjudicating on similar challenges, the Supreme Court referred the matters to a nine judge bench.
+Post some contradictory orders of High Courts across India adjudicating on similar challenges, the Hon'ble Supreme Court referred the matters to a nine judge bench.
 Post a detailed hearing, although the bench rejected the compensatory nature of tax as a ground of challenge, it maintained status quo with respect to all other issues which have been left open for adjudication by regular benches hearing the matters.

-Following the order of the nine judge bench, the regular bench of the Supreme Court heard the matters and remanded the entry tax matters relating to the issue of discrimination against domestic goods bought from other States to the respective High Courts for final determination but retained the issue of jurisdiction for levy on imported goods, for determination by the regular bench of the Supreme Court.
-Following the order of the Supreme Court, the Company filed writ petitions in respective High Courts.
+Following the order of the nine judge bench, the regular bench of the Hon'ble Supreme Court heard the matters and remanded the entry tax matters relating to the issue of discrimination against domestic goods bought from other States to the respective High Courts for final determination but retained the issue of jurisdiction for levy on imported goods, for determination by the regular bench of the Hon'ble Supreme Court.
+Following the order of the Hon'ble Supreme Court, the Company filed writ petitions in respective High Courts.

-On 09 October 2017, the Supreme Court has held that states have the jurisdiction to levy entry tax on imported goods.
-With this Supreme Court judgement, imported goods will rank pari-passu with domestic goods for the purpose of levy of Entry tax.
+On 09 October 2017, the Hon'ble Supreme Court held that states have the jurisdiction to levy entry tax on imported goods.
+With this Hon'ble Supreme Court judgement, imported goods will rank pari-passu with domestic goods for the purpose of levy of Entry tax.
 The Company has amended its appeal (writ petitions) in Odisha to include imported goods as well.

 The issue pertaining to the levy of entry tax on the movement of goods into a Special Economic Zone (SEZ) remains pending before the Odisha High Court.
 The Company has challenged the levy of entry tax on any movement of goods into SEZ based on the definition of 'local area' under the Odisha Entry Tax Act which is very clear and does not include a SEZ.
 In addition, the Government of Odisha further through its SEZ Policy 2015 and the operational guidelines for administration of this policy dated 22 August 2016, exempted the entry tax levy on SEZ operations.

-c) Miscellaneous disputes- Income tax
+b) Miscellaneous disputes- Income tax

 The Company is subject to various claims and exposures which arise in the ordinary course of conducting and financing its business from the excise, indirect tax authorities and others.
 These claims and exposures mostly relate to the assessable values of sales and purchases or to incomplete documentation supporting the Company's returns or other claims.